eclipse-store/store/storage/embedded-tools/storage-converter/README.md

-# Eclipse Store Storage Converter
+# EclipseStore Storage Converter

-Main purpose of the Eclipse Store Storage converter is providing an option to copy a storage to another storage target.
+Main purpose of the EclipseStore Storage converter is providing an option to copy a storage to another storage target.

 The converter will not copy redundant older persisted objects.
 It only copies the objects latest version.
 It is possible to define a different channel count for the target than the source storage has.